Specialize in Addictions Counseling

-The Master's in Clinical Mental Health Counseling program from Marquette University prepares students for a career as a counselor in a variety of settings, and to enter the job market with a skill set that's in high demand.
+The master's in clinical mental health counseling program from Marquette University prepares students to have a successful career as a counselor in a variety of settings and to enter the job market with a skill set that's in high demand.

 The optional specialization in addiction counseling provides students with additional training concentrated on clinical services to clients experiencing difficulties with addictions and co-occurring disorders.

 In addition to rigorous classroom learning, we guide students in finding the clinical placement that will be most meaningful for them.
 We challenge students to think critically about the cultural context of their approach, to seek opportunities to serve the underserved, and to do what it takes to Be The Difference.

 Course work focuses on human development, psychopathology, assessment, theories of counseling, consultation, crisis and disaster response, ethical and legal issues, multicultural issues and counseling research, as well as individual, group, family and counseling interventions.
 Field experiences, small group experiences, and practicum and internships are required and lead to the development of science-practice integration in all of our graduates.

 Learn more about Marquette's clinical mental health counseling graduate program.